elliottregan/working-with-ai-slides/slides.md

 - **Manage context strategically**: More examples = better output, but stay focused on one task

 - **Leverage existing patterns**: Point to working code to guide the AI in the right direction

+- **Leverage existing patterns**: Create rules (aka "skills") for Q and other tools to include in context

 <!--
 These five principles will guide your entire workflow with AI agents